-The propelling media for the pigs shall be dry, oil-free air or nitrogen as defined in paragraph 6.3.2 of this specification.
-The dew point of the propelling media for final stages of wire brushing and foam pigging shall be controlled at or below $-20^{\circ}C$ ($-4^{\circ}F$).
+The propelling media for the pigs shall be dry, oil-free air or nitrogen as defined in 6.3.2 .
+The dew point of the propelling media for final stages of wire brushing and foam pigging shall be controlled at or below -20°C (-4°F).